Dracula A.D. 1972

 Dracula A.D.
-1972 is a 1972 British horror film, directed by Alan Gibson and produced by Hammer Film Productions.
-It was written by Don Houghton and stars Christopher Lee, Peter Cushing and Stephanie Beacham.
+1972 is a 1972 British horror film directed by Alan Gibson and produced by Hammer Film Productions.
+A reboot of the Hammer film series, it was written by Don Houghton and stars Christopher Lee, Peter Cushing and Stephanie Beacham.

 Unlike earlier films in Hammer's Dracula series, Dracula A.D.
-1972 had a contemporary setting in an attempt to update the Dracula story for modern audiences.
-Dracula is brought back to life in modern London and preys on a group of young partygoers that includes the descendant of his nemesis, Van Helsing.
+1972 has a contemporary setting in an attempt to update the Dracula story for modern audiences.
+Dracula is brought back to life in modern London and preys on a group of young partygoers that includes Jessica, the granddaughter of Lorrimer Van Helsing, himself a descendant of Dracula's nemesis, Lawrence Van Helsing.

-It is the seventh Hammer film featuring Dracula, and the sixth to star Christopher Lee in the title role.
-It also marked the return of Peter Cushing as Van Helsing for the first time since The Brides of Dracula (1960), and was the first to feature both Lee and Cushing in their respective roles since Dracula (1958).
+Dracula A.D.
+1972 is the seventh Hammer film featuring Dracula, and the sixth to star Lee in the title role.
+It also marked the return of Cushing as Van Helsing for the first time since The Brides of Dracula (1960), and was the first to feature both Lee and Cushing in their respective roles since Dracula (1958).

-It was followed by the last film in Hammer's Dracula series to star Christopher Lee, The Satanic Rites of Dracula, which similarly utilised a modern setting and featured most of the same central characters.
+Dracula A.D.
+1972 was followed by the last film in Hammer's Dracula series to star Lee, The Satanic Rites of Dracula (1973), which similarly utilised a modern setting and featured most of the same central characters.

 Plot

 In 1872, Count Dracula and his nemesis Lawrence Van Helsing battle on the top of a runaway coach in Hyde Park, London.
-The carriage crashes and Dracula is partly impaled by one of the wheels.
+The carriage crashes, and Dracula is partly impaled by one of the wheels.
 In the struggle, Van Helsing manages to fully push the wheel into the vampire's chest, staking him.
 This done, Van Helsing collapses and dies from his own wounds.
 At that moment, a follower of Dracula arrives, collects Dracula's remains and, a few days later, buries them near Van Helsing's grave at St Bartolph's Church.

-A century later, in 1972, Jessica Van Helsing, granddaughter of occult expert Lorrimer Van Helsing and descendant of Dracula's old nemesis, and Johnny Alucard who closely resembles Dracula's disciple from 1872, are among a group of young hippies.
+A century later, in 1972, Jessica Van Helsing, granddaughter of occult expert Lorrimer Van Helsing and descendant of Dracula's old nemesis, and Johnny Alucard, who closely resembles Dracula's disciple from 1872, are among a group of young hippies.
 Alucard persuades Jessica and the others to attend a Black Mass ceremony in the now abandoned, deconsecrated St Bartolph's, where he performs a bloody ritual involving one of their group, Laura Bellows.
 Jessica and the others flee in horror, after which Dracula is resurrected and kills Laura.
 Laura's body is discovered, drained of blood, and the Metropolitan Police starts a murder investigation, headed by Inspector Murray.